Sign Language Computational Linguistics

 About this research line

-We research sign language processing in collaboration with (among others) the Flemish Sign Language community, to enable co-created AI-driven sign language technology.
+We research sign language processing in collaboration with (among others) the Flemish Sign Language community, to co-create AI-driven sign language technology.

 Active researchers